The Do’s and Don’ts of Exercising Throughout Pregnancy

 - Lying Flat On Your Back

 While you will know when exercises laying on your front aren’t going to be comfortable, safe, or even possible for you, after your first trimester it’s generally best to avoid exercises that have you lying flat on your back.
-Lying on your back can lead to a condition called Supine Hypertensive Syndrome, ie. your enlarged uterus and fetus can compress your Vena Cava, the major vessel that delivers blood to your heart from the lower half of your body.
+Lying on your back can lead to a condition called Supine Hypertensive Syndrome, ie. your enlarged uterus and the baby can compress your Vena Cava, the major vessel that delivers blood to your heart from the lower half of your body.
 The results: dizziness, fainting, or even heart palpitations.
-Plus, the amount of blood flow that reaches your fetus could also be women are comfortable in this position well into their pregnancies, but this isn’t necessarily a good indication of whether blood flow to your uterus is affected.
+Plus, the amount of blood flow that reaches your baby could also be women are comfortable in this position well into their pregnancies, but this isn’t necessarily a good indication of whether blood flow to your uterus is affected.
 Any muscle you want to work on your back, you can train standing up, sitting, or on your side.

 - Avoid Pelvic Loading